 Blog: Video

 We’re coming to get you…Malden.
-Join us on the front lawn on Monday 10.31.22 (Halloween) at 6:30 pm to see the restored Zombie classic: “Night of the Living Dead”.
-We have a blow up screen, a bowl of candy, and prizes for your best costumes.
+Join us on the front lawn on Tuesday 10.31.23 (Halloween) at 6:30 pm to see the restored Zombie classic: “Night of the Living Dead”.
+We have a blow up screen, a bowl of candy, and a prize for your best costume.
 Bring a blanket and a chair and settle in for the unsettling.
-We’ll start early so you still have time to haunt the downtown in all your ghoulish glory.
+We’ll start early enough for you still have time to haunt the downtown in all your ghoulish glory.

 Introducing a New Series: MPL Kid’s Corner